ZupIT/beagle-docs/content/en/Resources/Component's Positioning/Flex Direction.md

 ## Flex Direction

 The flex-direction property is applied to a container and defines the display axis / flow in which the elements will be organized.
-This property has the following attributes:**`row, row-reverse, column, column-reverse`**.
+This property has the following attributes: **`row, row-reverse, column, column-reverse`**.

 {{% alert color="info" %}}
 The examples where the function `createText` was used, returned a text component with an applied style.
 But this configuration is not required.
 {{% /alert %}}

-See below the components' behaviour examples for each attribute:
+Check out below the components' behaviour examples for each attribute:

 ### **Row**